YouMightNotNeedKubernetes/dockerswarm-monitoring-deployment/README.md

 - [alertmanager](https://github.com/YouMightNotNeedKubernetes/alertmanager): AboutA high-availability alertmanager stack for Docker Swarm.
 - [promagents](https://github.com/YouMightNotNeedKubernetes/promagents): Docker Stack deployment for cAdvisor & node-exporter.

-**Additional Stacks**
-> [!NOTE]
-> The PostgreSQL cluster using Spilo required `etcd` to be deployed first.
-If you planned to use alternative solution, you can skip this stack.

-> [!NOTE]
-> The MinIO Object Storage required for `grafana-mimir` and `grafana-loki` and need to be deployed first.
-If you planned to use Amazon S3, you can skip this stack.

-- [etcd](https://github.com/YouMightNotNeedKubernetes/etcd): A high-availability Etcd deployment for Docker Swarm
-- [postgresql-spilo](https://github.com/YouMightNotNeedKubernetes/postgresql-spilo): Postgres High Availability with patroni/spilo for Docker Swarm
-- [minio](https://github.com/YouMightNotNeedKubernetes/minio): Docker Stack deployment for MinIO Object Storage.

 ## Architecture Overview

 <picture>